morrissey466/bootcamp_homework/week_2/READ_ME.md

 The purpose of this activity is to create a VBA script to help better analyse green investments.
 A dataset of daily open/close prices for several potential investments are broken down into yearly returns in order to get a better picture on the preformace of the stocks.
 The better preforming stocks will then be considered for an investment.
 The script will be refactored for faster preformance and efficiency.

 ## Results
-The VBA script we created looped throught the data to pull total daily volume for each stock along with the starting and ending prices.
+The VBA script we created analysed the data to pull total daily volume for each stock along with the starting and ending prices.
 The script then used formatting to create a consise table that summerized the yearly performace of each stock.
+For loops were used to go through each daily open/close/volume for a series of stocks.
+If statments were used to update variables on the starting and ending yearly price.
+Total volumes were calculated.
+The code was able to distinguish and isolate what data belonged to what ticker.

 ![Stocks 2017](resources/STOCKS_2017.png)